 What should you post?
 How do you do it time efficiently?
 These easily actionable ideas & tools will provide structure to your social media strategy including tips on remaining visible through Covid-19.

 People's morale is low, they're looking for new hobbies, they're looking for social interaction.
 You can provide that.
-In a fun, caring manner that provides the opportunity to connect with you and your brand on a human level - something which isn't always easy to achieve when activity is in full swing.
+In a fun, caring manner that provides the opportunity to connect with you and your brand on a human level - something that isn't always easy to achieve when activity is in full swing.

 Let people know they can get their hands on your tasty food!

-As an example, here is the template we used on our Brigader facebook group!
+As an example, here is the template we used on our Brigader Facebook group!

 😂 The "Friday funny": A funny story about something which has happened in your business posted at the same time every week.